-LOOTING THE BODY: As you depart the mortal realm, lay out your hand beside the cards you had in play (except the cards listed above).
+LOOTING THE BODY:

+As you depart the mortal realm, lay out your hand beside the cards you had in play (except the cards listed above).
 If you have an Item attached to a Cheat! card, separate those cards.
 Starting with the player with the highest Level, everyone else chooses one card.
 In case of ties in Level, roll a die.
 If your body runs out of cards, tough.
 Once everyone gets one card, discard the rest.
-Looted cards go into players' hands.
+Looted cards go into the players' hands.
 Dead characters cannot receive cards for any reason, not even Charity, and cannot level up or win the game.

-When the next player begins his turn you are no longer dead, and your new character appears and can help others in combat with your Level, Role, Affiliation, and Powers . . . but you have no cards, unless you receive Charity or gifts from other players.
+At the beginning of the next player's turn, you are no longer dead, and your new character appears and can help others in combat with your Level, Character, Stance, and Katas... but you have no cards, unless you receive Charity or gifts from other players.

-At the start of your next turn, draw four face-down cards from each deck and play any legal cards you want to, just as when you started the game.
+At the start of your next turn, draw four face down cards from each deck and play any legal cards you want to, just like when you started the game.
 Then take your turn normally.